 Waterton Lakes National Park

-Snow conditions were: Powder.
-Weather conditions were: Warm.
-We rode: Dense trees, Open trees.
-Riding quality was good.
+Snow conditions were: Crusty, Hard, Heavy, Powder, Wet, Wind affected.
+Weather conditions were: Sunny, Warm.
+We rode: Convex slopes, Dense trees, Mellow slopes, Open trees, Sunny slopes.
+We avoided: Steep slopes.
+Riding quality was ok.

 Avalache Conditions: Rapid temperature rise to near zero degrees or wet surface snow.

 With the sunshine It definitely felt warmer than forecasted by SpotWX.
 Maybe 2-3 degrees by the time we returned to the parking lot around 2:30